advitum/Content-MarkDown/readme.markdown

 Notice that index files never appear in the navigation and must not be prepended with an integer.

-To include the navigation in a layout or page, simply place "&#123;Navigation&#125;" inside it.
+To include the navigation in a layout or page, simply place "{Navigation}" inside it.
 This will render the navigation at that position.
-To remove the home link from the navigation, write "&#123;Navigation|home:false&#125;".
+To remove the home link from the navigation, write "{Navigation|home:false}".

 At the beginning of each page file, you can add a comment with meta information about the page, for example: